prominence-eosc/docs/running-jobs.md

 ```
 prominence clone job 51239
 ```
-The clone job is assinged a new id.
+The cloned job is assinged a new id.